alphaorionis/jeeboot/Network.md

 The packet format is binary and is sent via UDP.
 Each packet consists of:
  - standard UDP header with src/dst IPs and src/dst ports
- - the UDP payload consists of the RF12B network group, header, length and data payload fields
+ - the UDP payload consists of:
- - (should we use the CRC too?)
+   - a type byte (need to encode the table)

-Note that this encoded the length twice: implicitly in the UDP packet length and explicitly in the length field.
+   - a node id byte

-Questions:
+   - the packet data
- - Should we add some integrity check, such as the crc-16
+   - a packet CRC-16 that is calculated over the entire UDP payload

- - Should we take the packet apart and have byte fields for source and dest (setting them to 0 or -1 if unknown) and a separate header/flags byte?
+There is no registration defined in V1: the router and the clients must know a-priori whom to send what where.

 SERIAL 1
 --------